graziul/covid19/README.md

-# covid19
+# Covid-19 County Level Trends

-Covid-19 County Level Trends (NY Times data)
+Based on time series data made publicly available by the New York Times.